UshnishChowdhury/project-work-simulation/README.md

   - ~~Implementing software functionality to prevent integrator windup in the control.~~
   - ~~Grid power measurement for plotting and comparison.~~
   - ~~Generating MATLAB plots for the final report.~~
-  - Fix parallel simultion PCC voltage equation
+  - ~~Fix parallel simultion PCC voltage equation~~
+  - ~~GFL simulation~~
+  - PSC simulation
+  - Simulation results for final report
-  - GFL simulation
+  - Cleaning up of simulation models

 - Hardware:
   - ~~Setting up the initial setup (connecting the filter inductances, grid inductances and passive load resistances to converter, microcontroller and DC supply).~~